 Since the property is in an irrevocable trust, it is no longer yours.

 Therefore, a creditor cannot take it from you.

 In the trust document, you instruct the trustee to use the trust to provide for you and your family.

 You can give members of your family limited partnership interests without any control.

-If structured properly, it will be more difficult for these assets to be seized by creditor actions, and it keeps assets safer from predators.
+If structured properly, it will be more difficult for these assets to be seized by creditor actions.
+It keeps assets safer from predators.

-If you have a business that you operate in your own name or as an assumed unincorporated name, your personal assets are at risk if the business gets in trouble.
+There are dangers if you have a business that you operate in your own name.
+Or as an assumed unincorporated name.
+Your personal assets are at risk if the business gets in trouble.

 If you incorporate, your business liability is limited to your business assets.
 Your personal assets, such as your home, are shielded.

-Note: depending on the laws that apply, creditor action against a C or S-Corp may result in the creditor getting access to corporate stock and then voting to liquidate the Corporation entirely to gain access to assets.
+Note: depending on the laws that apply, creditor action against a C or S-Corp may result in the creditor getting access to corporate stock.
+They could then vote to liquidate the Corporation entirely to gain access to assets.

-An LLC may protect your business from this if creditors can only obtain a “charging order” and carry no right to vote.
+An LLC may protect your business from this condition.
+Creditors can only obtain a “charging order” and carry no right to vote.